likepoems/gallery/README.md

 ## gallery

->This package contains pc、nature、mc and pe random pictures
+>This package contains nature、mc and pe random pictures